 This Guaranty shall remain in full force and effect or shall be reinstated, as the case may be, if at any time any payment guaranteed hereunder, in whole or in part, is rescinded or must otherwise be returned by Counterparty upon the insolvency, bankruptcy or reorganization of ECT or otherwise, all as though such payment had not been made.

-Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Contract.
+Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the Contracts.

 Guarantor may not terminate this Guaranty unless and until the Contracts have terminated with no liability outstanding in ENA or Guarantor.